A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Methodology

 \section{Methodology}

 We adopt the methodology of a recent paper that investigated bug bounty hunter perspectives \cite{akgul2023BBHperspectives}, i.e., those who submit bug bounty reports, to explore the perspectives of OSS project maintainers, i.e., those who review bug bounty reports for OSS projects.
 We designed and conducted three studies to investigate our research questions.
 An initial listing survey study to determine characteristics (RQ1), a Likert-scale rating survey study (RQ2), and an interview study.
 The first two studies allow us to understand the benefits, challenges, helpful features, and needs of OSS project maintainers.
 We conduct a follow-up interview study to contextualize results.

-All data was found in public spaces, e.g., GitHub profiles.
-As a result, we skipped recruiting OSS project maintainers if their contact information was not publicly available.
-Our institution’s ethics review board approved all three studies.
-Participants signed consent forms detailing study plans and participant rights before data collection.
-Further, our study is GDPR-compliant.